• Skip to primary navigation

 Yes, you can.
 Scalloped potatoes are best when they’re served hot and crispy right out of the oven.

-However, if you need to make them ahead of time for any reason (perhaps because it’s a dish that typically takes some preparation), then all good – just be sure to cover them tightly with aluminum foil or plastic wrap as not to dry them out while waiting.
+However, if you need to make them ahead of time for any reason (perhaps because it’s a dish that typically takes some preparation), then all good – just be sure to cover them tightly with aluminum foil or plastic wrap so as not to dry them out while waiting.

 Delicious scalloped potatoes